 New Zealand flight rules are pretty strict.
 You'll notice that there are no knives allowed in carry-ons, but you can pack them in checked bags if you'd rather keep them safe.

 However, if you plan on bringing a knife on board, make sure that it doesn't exceed 6cm in length.
-Otherwise, it will be confiscated at the airport.
+If not, it will be seized at the airport.

 You might think that this rule isn't very practical, since most types of knives are longer than 6cm.
 But it makes sense.
 A knife that is longer than 6cm has a greater risk of being used as a weapon.
 So, it's safer to keep it out of reach until you arrive at your destination.